sailscastshq/docs.sailscasts.com/docs/git-vibe/getting-started.md

 - a context summary showing the path, compare target, and current change state

 That last part matters in real day-to-day work.
 If your base checkout already has the project ready to run, a fresh vibe should feel ready too.
 For Node projects, Git Vibe links `node_modules` into new vibes by default so commands like `npm run dev`, `npm test`, or framework CLIs can work without a manual fix.

+If you are in `solo` mode, the same command creates or switches `feat/fix-login-redirect` in your current checkout instead.
+The editor usually stays aligned automatically because the path does not change.

 If your project needs more than that, configure `vibe.sharedPaths` in `vibe.toml` for paths like `.venv`, `.direnv`, or `vendor/bundle`.